libsdl-org/SDL/docs/README-migration.md

 SDL_AttachVirtualJoystick() and SDL_AttachVirtualJoystickEx() now return the joystick instance ID instead of a device index, and return 0 if there was an error.

+SDL_VirtualJoystickDesc no longer takes a struct version; if we need to extend this in the future, we'll make a second struct and a second SDL_AttachVirtualJoystickEx-style function that uses it.
+Just zero the struct and don't set a version.

 The following functions have been renamed:
 * SDL_JoystickAttachVirtual() => SDL_AttachVirtualJoystick()
 * SDL_JoystickAttachVirtualEx() => SDL_AttachVirtualJoystickEx()